 Local Rule 37.1 requires the parties to attempt to narrow their disagreements in regard to discovery.
 The Court expects counsel to make every effort to comply with this Local Rule, to confer with one another and to resolve discovery matters themselves.

-In order to facilitate this process, parties are required to contact the Court prior to filing any discovery motions.
 Discovery motions filed without leave of Court will be stricken.